 My hand was rejected.
 And since then we have seen that each peace offer was immediately exploited by the warmonger Churchill and his confreres so that they could say it was proof of our weakness.

-At approximately 3 AM on 29 April, 1945, just hours before his death, Hitler authored the following political testament:
+At approximately 3 AM on 29 April, 1945, the day before his death, Hitler authored the following political testament:

 My Political Testament

 More than thirty years have now passed since I in 1914 made my modest contribution as a volunteer in the first world war that was forced upon the Reich.

 In these three decades I have been actuated solely by love and loyalty to my people in all my thoughts, acts, and life.
 They gave me the strength to make the most difficult decisions which have ever confronted mortal man.
 I have spent my time, my working strength, and my health in these three decades.